 Saving the company

-In certain unfortunate case, the company already pledged its shares for mortgage, and the company needs more cash to continue operation, as there’s alternation restriction on the pledged shares and/or other borrowing restriction terms (fixed/floating charges … etc.) where positioning the founder can only injecting new funds as capital for the company to get through the tough times.
+In some certain unfortunate cases, the company already pledged its shares for the mortgage, and the company needs more cash to continue operation, as there’s alternation restriction on the pledged shares and/or other borrowing restriction terms (fixed/floating charges … etc.) were positioning the founder can only injecting new funds as capital for the company to get through the tough times.

-The above are common situation.
+The above are the common situation.
 In addition to this, there will still be some more complicated scenarios.
-When you are considering to inject the fund by share allotment or alternation of share capital, you may seeking professional advice because it will bring different effects.
+When you are considering to inject the fund by share allotment or alternation of share capital, you may seek professional advice because it will bring different effects.

 Mandatory documents of Alternation of Share Capital